-The official discovery for this article is called: The Google Gravity I’m feeling lucky trick
+The official discovery of this article is called: The Google Gravity I’m feeling lucky trick

 I had to think long and hard to turn this into an article that you might actually want to read.
 You should have seen the first version.
 In fact, I really hope you didn’t because it was a little embarrassing.
-Thankfully I rewrote the whole article and turned it into the foremost resource on Google Gravity online.
+Thankfully I rewrote the whole article and turned it into the foremost resource.
 I’m 99.9% certain you won’t find more information than listed here anywhere else.

 What is Google Gravity and how to use it?

-A general mistake most technology blogs seem to make with this trick is compiling a bunch of different Easter Eggs into one and calling it Google Gravity.
+A general mistake most technology blogs seem to make with this trick is compiling a bunch of different Easter Eggs into one and calling it Gravity Google or something similar.
 That’s completely inaccurate.
 I know of at least 20 different search engine tricks and many of them I’ve blogged about on this website.
 They all have separate names, characteristics, and unique search strings.

-What is Google Gravity then?
+So, what is it then?
 It’s a representation of the Google search engine homepage where every element on the page is turned into an object on its own and can be dragged or thrown around the page.
 The gravity effect comes into play when all the elements fall to the bottom as if they were in a zero gravity environment.
 The best demonstration of the trick and my personal favorite can be seen here: http://mrdoob.com/projects/chromeexperiments/google-gravity

 Now that that’s cleared up let’s take a look at how this works.
 This easiest demonstration can be seen by watching this video, but I’ve added instruction below as well.
 The video is slightly long (3 minutes).
 I might create my own sometime soon.
 I just haven’t found the time to do it.

-To use the same, I’m feeling lucky Google Gravity trick you need to go to Google.com and search for Google Gravity, click on the website from Mrdoob, wait for a few seconds for the site to load and the trick to commence then Bob’s your uncle!
+To use the same trick, you need to go to Google.com and search for Google Gravity, click on the website from Mrdoob, wait for a few seconds for the site to load and the trick to commence then Bob’s your uncle!